kenwdelong/stability-utils/README.md

 # Graphite Monitoring

 Graphite is a real-time charting tool developed at Etsy.
 It's easy to use and configure.
 Statsd is a node app that is generally used to front
 Graphite and bucket up some of the calls.
+This project contains support for Graphite integration with log4j and logback.

+## log4j

 Add the `GraphiteClient` to your application context.
 Use it like you would use a logger; at appropriate places in the code type